How we can help with NHS concerns or complaints

 Healthwatch Reading runs the Reading NHS Complaints Advocacy Service through our advocacy hub, called Reading Voice.

-NHS Complaints Advocacy is guaranteed under legislation, as a free, independent and confidential service to all people in England who need support to get their complaint resolved.
+NHS Complaints Advocacy is a statutory right for the general public to give you free, independent and confidential support to get any NHS complaint resolved.
 It helps you know all your options, your rights and how to make sure your voice is heard.

 Our service offers three levels of support:

-- Simple Self-Help: Use our online or paper guide to support yourself through the complaints process
+- Simple Self-Help: Use our online or paper guides to support yourself through the complaints process

 - Supported Self-Help: A one-off meeting with one of our advocates and/or telephone support to guide you through the complaints process